-The LPC2292/2294 microcontrollers are based on a 16/32-bit ARM7TDMI-S CPU with real-time emulation and embedded trace support, together with 256 kB of embedded high-speed flash memory.
-A 128-bit wide memory interface and a unique accelerator architecture enable 32-bit code execution at the maximum clock rate.
+The LPC2212/2214 are based on a 16/32-bit ARM7TDMI-S CPU with real-time emulation and embedded trace support, together with 128/256 kB of embedded high-speed flash memory.
+A 128-bit wide memory interface and a unique accelerator architecture enable 32-bit code execution at maximum clock rate.
 For critical code size applications, the alternative 16-bit Thumb mode reduces code by more than 30 % with minimal performance penalty.

-With their 144-pin package, low power consumption, various 32-bit timers, 8-channel 10-bit ADC, 2/4 (LPC2294) advanced CAN channels, PWM channels and up to nine external interrupt pins these microcontrollers are particularly suitable for automotive and industrial control applications as well as medical systems and fault-tolerant maintenance buses.
-The number of available GPIOs ranges from 76 (with external memory) through 112 (single-chip).
-With a wide range of additional serial communications interfaces, they are also suited for communication gateways and protocol converters as well as many other general-purpose applications.
+With their 144-pin package, low power consumption, various 32-bit timers, 8-channel 10-bit ADC, PWM channels and up to nine external interrupt pins these microcontrollers are particularly suitable for industrial control, medical systems, access control and point-of-sale.
+Number of available fast GPIOs ranges from up to 76 pins (with external memory) through up to 112 pins (single-chip).
+With a wide range of serial communications interfaces, they are also very well suited for communication gateways, protocol converters and embedded soft modems as well as many other general-purpose applications.

-Remark: Throughout the data sheet, the term LPC2292/2294 will apply to devices with and without the /00 or /01 suffix.
-The suffixes /00 and /01 will be used to differentiate from other devices only when necessary.
+Remark: Throughout the data sheet, the term LPC2212/2214 will apply to devices with and without the /00 or /01 suffixes.
+The /00 or the /01 suffix will be used to differentiate from other devices only when necessary.